 Vector control is the motor control mode that is intended for applications where high control accuracy is needed.
+It offers better control over the whole speed range, in particular in applications where slow speed with high torque is needed.
 It requires an identification run at startup.
-Vector control cannot be used in all applications, eg sine filters.
+Vector control cannot be used in all applications, e.g. when sine filters are being used or there are multiple motors connected to single drive.

 The switching of the output semiconductors is controlled to achieve the required stator flux and motor torque.
-The output frequency is changed only if the actual torque and stator flux values differ from their reference values by more than the allowed hysteresis.
-The reference value for the torque controller comes from the speed controller.
+The reference value for the torque controller comes from the speed controller or directly from an external torque reference source.

-Motor control requires measurement of the DC voltage and two motor phase currents.
 Stator flux is calculated by integrating the motor voltage in vector space.
-Motor torque is calculated as a cross product of the stator flux and the rotor current.
-By utilizing the identified motor model, the stator flux estimate is improved.
+Rotor flux can be calculated from stator flux and the motor model.
+Motor torque is produced by controlling current 90 degrees from the rotor flux.
+By utilizing the identified motor model, the rotor flux estimate is improved.
 Actual motor shaft speed is not needed for the motor control.